Market

 As permitted by paragraph 4 of Ind AS 108, "Operating Segments", notified under section 133 of the Companies Act, 2013, read

-and the standalone financial statements of the parents, segment information need to be presented only on the basis of the
+the standalone financial statements of the parent, segment information need to be presented only on the basis of the consolidated

-consolidated financial statements.
-Thus disclosures regarding 'Operating segment' under Ind AS 108 is presented in Consolidated
+financial statements.
+Thus disclosures as required under Ind AS 108 is presented in Consolidated Financial Statements.

 iii The projects under subsidiary companies has been funded through various credit facility agreements with banks.
 Against the